 Let’s face it.
 Paint can be complicated!
 I always love how design shows tout paint as the simplest, least expensive change you can make to your home.

 Yes, it’s a huge change.
 But is it completely effortless or an easy decision to make?
 Never!
-Choosing trim paint can be stressful, just like every paint job in our homes.
+Choosing the brand, style and color of paint can be stressful, just like everything we do in our homes.

 It’s so much more complicated than just grabbing a can of white paint and Painting Trim White.
 But don’t worry!
 I’m here to guide you through the process of choosing the best paint for trim.